-The trouble was, Colby was on the very edge of the booth, surrounded by people with no way out except to go over or under.
+The trouble was, Colby was in the very middle of the booth surrounded by people with no way out except to go over or under.
 And since the table top before them was crowded with drinks and empty glasses, Colby chose the sticky floor.

 Usually when Colby broke the seal, he was done for given the fact that he was such a lightweight when he drank.
 It wasn't like Colby was small or anything.
-In fact, he stood at a perfectly average six feet and wasn't too large or too skinny.
+In fact, he stood at a perfectly average six feet and wasn't skinny in the least.
+Once upon a time he was the ace on his high school's swim team, and he even had quite a bit of muscle bulked up to show for it.
 So it was anybody's guess why the alcohol affected him so violently.